Thermal Modelling Service

 What is comfort modelling?

 Comfort is more than just air temperature.
-It is about radiant temperature, air movement, relative humidity, clothing level, activity in a space, architectural feeling (safety, inspiring and many more) and natural light.
-In our dynamic models we analyse air temperature, radiant temperature, relative humidity, activity in each space, clothing level, air movement and also the level of light each area receives and if there is a potential of glare in your home.
-The below image shows an example of a daylight analysis for the same home.
+It is about radiant temperature (the temperature of your surfaces, such as the floors and so forth), air movement, relative humidity, clothing level, activity in a space, architectural feeling (safety, inspiring and many more) and natural light.
+In our dynamic models we analyse air temperature, radiant temperature, relative humidity, activity in each space, clothing level, air movement around the home, the level of light each area receives and if there is a potential of glare in your home.
+On top of this, we can open different windows at different times to allow for your preferences, schedule and needs.
+This then becomes a video showing you how the temperature around your home changes throughout the day during the warmer summer days.
+The below image shows an example of a daylight analysis for a home.
+The closer an area is to the colour red, the more light it receives.
+An office is usually designed to about 75% daylight.
 The biggest surprise in our experience is often how bright the bedrooms are and how dark the home office is.

-The image shows how static models usually view a home: without internal walls, where the heat gain is the same for each area of the home.
+The image shows how static models usually view a home: without internal walls, where the heat gain from cooking or from where people spend time is the same for each square meter of the home.
+Heat coming into one room will here be assumed to be instantly distributed around the entire home as no walls are holding the heat contained in the room it came in.

 Summary comparison of different types of thermal model creation